39 Museums in Salvador: Discover the history and culture of Bahia

 Foto aérea panorâmica da Bahia Marina, da Prainha do Solar do Unhão e do Parque das Esculturas do Museu da Arte Moderna da Bahia

-Highlights of Salvador’s Museums
+Main Highlights of Salvador’s Museums

-See also Tourist attractions for families with children in Salvador and Palaces in Salvador to visit and appreciate history
+See also Tourist attractions for families with children in Salvador and Palaces in Salvador to visit and appreciate history.

-Discover the 39 Museums of Salvador in detail
+Discover Salvador’s 39 museums in detail

 1. Geographical and Historical Institute of Bahia